nimjetushar/DiscoveryServer/README.md

 ### Who do I talk to? ###

-* ootero at asimio dot net
+* orlando.otero at asimio dot net
 * https://www.linkedin.com/in/ootero